Could you be a local hero and become a special constable?

 searching people, vehicles and premises

-After initial training Special Constables will be attached to a Tutor Constable for approximately 9-12 months.
-During this time they will complete a personal development portfolio covering various aspects of policing and then be signed off for independent patrol.
+After initial training, you’ll be attached to a tutor constable for approximately 9-12 months.
+During this time, you will complete a personal development portfolio covering various aspects of policing, and you are then signed off for independent patrol.

-For those officers who commit the time and dedication there are many opportunities available, and they are able to apply to work with the following teams when vacancies are available:
+For those officers who commit the time and dedication, there are many opportunities available, and you are able to apply to work with the following teams when vacancies are available:

 Patrol: these are the frontline, uniformed teams that respond to 999 and 101 calls, as well as proactively patrolling and dealing with any crimes they come across.

-Safer Neighbourhoods Teams: these teams are based at local police stations across the Warwickshire policing area.
+Safer neighbourhoods teams: these teams are based at local police stations across Warwickshire.
 They deal with community issues, anti-social behaviour and long-term problems in specific areas.

-Operational Policing Units: these contain Roads Policing Officers, Authorised Firearms Officers and Dog Handlers working on the frontline as well as being deployed with pre-planned operations Criminal
+Operational policing units: these contain Roads policing officers working on the frontline, as well as being deployed with pre-planned operations.

-Police Support Units: these are the public order units that support other police services at football matches, protests and marches, etc. They also respond to incidents of major disorder.
+Police support units: these are the public order units that support other police services at football matches, protests and marches.
+They also respond to incidents of major disorder.